$4.99/mo - Save 61% With Exclusive 2-Year Plan + 4 Months Free!Claim Now

 Beyond its obfuscated servers, NordVPN primarily relies on its NordLynx protocol, which is less effective at circumventing censorship.
 Therefore, not utilizing obfuscated servers often leads to blocks, rendering NordVPN ineffective in China.

 Windscribe is a recommended free VPN for use in China.
 It offers decent speeds and a no-log policy, making it suitable for basic use.
 However, it lacks a kill switch and has limited server locations, making it less versatile than ExpressVPN.
-Nevertheless, Windscribe remains a good option for users on a budget.
+Nevertheless, Windscribe remains a good option for budget-conscious users.

 Wrapping Up!